RG9n/RG9n.github.io/write-ups/relevant.md

            Raw packets sent: 133005 (5.856MB) | Rcvd: 2325 (168.249KB)
 ```

-From the nmap, we can see that it is most-likely a Microsoft Windows 2012|2016
+From the nmap, we can see that it is most likely a Microsoft Windows 2012|2016

 Let's try to RDP in with these credentials since we saw port 3389 open.